dart-lang/site-www/src/tools/pub/pubspec.md

 ### Ignored_advisories

-If a package has a dependency which is affected by a security advisory, the pub client will warn about the advisory at dependency resolution.
-Package authors can use the 'ignored_advisories' property to allowlist an advisory that is not relevant for the package.
-To suppress the warning about an advisory, add the advisory identifier to the 'ignored_advisories' list.
+If a package has a dependency that is affected by a security advisory, pub warns about the advisory during dependency resolution.
+Package authors can use the `ignored_advisories` field as an allowlist of triggered advisories that are not relevant for the package.

+To suppress the warning about an advisory, add the advisory identifier to the `ignored_advisories` list.
 For example:

 ```yaml
 name: myapp